Wyam2/wyam/CONTRIBUTING.md

 # Submitting Code

-If you would like to submit code to Wyam, please follow the guidelines below.
+If you would like to submit code to Wyam2, please follow the guidelines below.
 If your change is small, go ahead and submit a pull request and any questions can be discussed in the request.
 If it's a larger change, you should probably open an issue first so that it can be discussed before you start spending time coding.

 Also note that most code contributions are going to be related to module development.
-If that's the case for your contribution, then please read [this article on module development](https://wyam.io/docs/extensibility/writing-a-module) first.
+If that's the case for your contribution, then please read [this article on module development](https://wyam2.github.io/docs/extensibility/writing-a-module) first.

 ## Making Changes

-[Fork](http://help.github.com/forking/) the Wyam repository on GitHub.
-Please do your work in feature branches based on `develop`. `develop` is the main development branch and is where all code is pushed before making a release.
+[Fork](http://help.github.com/forking/) the Wyam2 repository on GitHub.
+Please do your work in feature branches based on `main`. `main` is the main development branch and is where all code is pushed before making a release.

 ## Handling Updates from Upstream/Master

-While you're working away in your branch it's quite possible that your upstream master (most likely the canonical Wyam repository) may be updated.
+While you're working away in your branch it's quite possible that your upstream master (most likely the canonical Wyam2 repository) may be updated.
 If this happens you should rebase your local branch to pull in the changes.
 If you're working on a long running feature then you may want to do this quite often, rather than run the risk of potential merge issues further down the line.

 ## Sending a Pull Request

 While working on your feature you may well create several branches, which is fine, but before you send a pull request you should ensure that you have rebased back to a single feature branch.
-When you're ready to go you should confirm that you are up to date and rebased with upstream/master (see above).
+When you're ready to go you should confirm that you are up to date and rebased with upstream/main (see above).

 ## Style Guidelines